Cray-HPE/docs-csm/064-LIVECD-USB-BOOT.md

     ```

 Watch the shutdown and boot from the ipmitool session to the console terminal.
+The typescript can be discarded, otherwise if issues arise then it should be submitted with the bug report.

 > **An integrity check** runs before Linux starts by default, it can be skipped by selecting "OK" in its prompt.